-Ariana Grande & Miley Cyrus' Reactions To Kanye West & Drake's Feud Is A Girl Power Moment
+Ariana Grande & Miley Cyrus Had The Most Girl Power Reaction To Kanye West & Drake's Feud

 You've gotta hand it to Ariana Grande.
 No matter what life throws at her, she somehow proves, time and time again, that she is the unadulterated queen of pop.
 And guess what?
 She's not here for your drama (looking at you, Kanye West and Drake).
 Another boss lady who's happy to shut down the petty BS?
 Our girl Miley Cyrus.
 That's right, fam, Ariana Grande and Miley Cyrus' reactions to Kanye West and Drake's feud will make you want to give them both a massive round of applause.

 While we don't want to get into it more than we already have at this point, Kanye West posted a series of tweets on Thursday, Dec.
 13, targeting Drake (again) and claiming that he was threatening his family.
 Elite Daily reached out to West and Drake's teams for comment on the report, but did not hear back by the time of publication.
 He also proved that nobody was safe from his Twitter spree by also dragging Kylie Jenner's boyfriend, Travis Scott, into the mix.
 He claimed that Scott had threatened him as well, and is upset that Scott "allowed" Drake to work on the song, "Sicko Mode."
 Elite Daily reached out to West and Scott's teams for comment on the report, but did not hear back by the time of publication.